LDMX-Software/ldmx-software.github.io/docs/Building-ldmx-sw.md

 ---

 Building ldmx-sw will require the installation of several dependencies.
-The following guide will walk you through the installation of those dependencies as well as ldmx-sw. **This is your final warning.**
+The following guide will walk you through the installation of those dependencies as well as ldmx-sw.
+**This is your final warning.**
+These instructions are not being maintained because we are standardizing on the container build.

 ## Supported Platforms
 * Linux